Highway Maintenance Supervisor 1

 - The examination for Highway Maintenance Supervisor 1 is being held on a promotion and open-competitive basis.
 If you are admitted to the promotion examination under anticipated eligibility (i.e., you do not have the required one year of Qualifying Experience For Appointment From The Eligible List) and if you meet the open-competitive minimum qualifications, you may also be admitted to the open-competitive examination.
 To be admitted, you must apply for the open-competitive examination according to the instructions given on the open-competitive announcement.
 Once you meet the required one year of qualifying service for appointment from the promotion list, you will not be eligible for appointment from the open-competitive eligible list.

 - License Requirement: At the time of appointment and continuously thereafter, you will be required to have a valid New York State Class A or B Commercial Driver's License with no air brake restriction.

-- Appointees to this position will be required to satisfactorily complete the “one-person plowing” certification program which the Department of Transportation will offer during the probationary period.
+- Appointees to this position will be required to satisfactorily complete a 'one-person plowing' certification program which the Department of Transportation will offer during the probationary period.

 Subject of Examination

 |There will be a written test which you must pass in order to be considered for appointment.
 The written test is designed to test for knowledge, skills, and/or abilities in such areas as:||For Examination Numbers|

 |1.
 Highways, drainage facilities, related structures, and snow and ice control - These questions test for knowledge of practices and materials used in the maintenance and repair of highway-related structures and may include such areas as roadway surfaces, shoulders, embankments, drainage materials, guiderails, highway maintenance equipment, and ice and snow removal and control.||X||X|